Get instant quote

 What is surface modeling?

-Each type of modeling software has benefits and drawbacks, depending on the type of design being produced this needs to be considered.
+Each type of modeling software has its benefits and drawbacks, depending on the type of design being produced this needs to be considered.
 Sometimes using both solid and surface modeling is needed to combine the benefits of each.

 Surface modeling a freeform shape